Lexseal/irobot_create_nav2/readme.md

 If you are using L515, please see the dockerfile on how to install proper version of the realsense library as it is discontinued.

 There is also a script to convert depth image into 2d lidar scan for either obstacle avoidance or SLAM.
 However, the realsense cameras have a high minimum range, so it is not very useful for obstacle avoidance.

+For localization, there are a couple of choices:
+1. The default nav2 uses AMCL.
+This is not accurate enough in practice and also requires an additional map.
+To build the map, you may run the cartographer package `ros2 launch turtlebot3_cartographer cartographer.launch.py resolution:=0.01`, drive it around with `ros2 run turtlebot3_teleop teleop_keyboard`.
+When you are satisfied with the map, save it with `ros2 run nav2_map_server map_saver_cli -f ~/ws_nav2/src/irobot_create_nav2/maps/map`.

+2. The second option is to use `slam_toolbox`.
+This is the current approach.

+3. One can also swap out `slam_toolbox` with `cartographer` if the odometry is not accurate enough. `cartogarpher` has their own odometry estimation.